123andy/redcap-docker-compose/rdc/documentation/README.md

        Then I access the server at http://redcap.local
      * PC Instructions: edit `C:\Windows\System32\drivers\etc\hosts` and make the same change as above.
 You will have to be an administrator to save the file (or VS Code helps you)
+     * If you want to be able to use SSL on your localhost without errors - there is now a [special section with instructions](#ssl-setup-optional)
 1. You need a copy of the REDCap Installer.
    * If you are a member of the REDCap Consortium Community, you can:
-      1. [Download](https://community.projectredcap.org/page/download.html) the latest full installer as a zip file.
+      1. [Download](https://redcap.vumc.org/community/custom/download.php) the latest full installer as a zip file.
       2. Alternately, if you know your community username and password, there is a built-in setup tool that can complete the installation for you.
         * You can find your community username under your community profile (typically something like jane.b.doe)
    * If you do not have an access code for the Community Consortium, you can ask your local site's REDCap administrator to provide you with a copy of the latest FULL ZIP installer (provide the instructions above).
       * If your institution has a license you should be able to install a local development version under that license
-      * If you represent your institution, you can request a community account [here](https://community.projectredcap.org/articles/26/getting-started-introduction-learning-the-basics.html)
+      * If you represent your institution, you can request a community account [here](https://projectredcap.org/resources/community/)
    * If you are not affiliated with an institution that has a license with REDCap, you CANNOT access the source code and will be unable to use this tool.
-You can contact REDCap to request a license [here](https://project-redcap.org).
+You can contact REDCap to request a license [here](https://projectredcap.org/partners/join/).
 1. Configure REDCap
    * At this point, we assume that you have a running set of containers.
 Use the REDCap Setup tool to complete your installation.
 Please note that you DO NOT need to create a new database user as the `.env` and setup scripts for